tgianko/deemon/INSTALL.md

 ```

 This will install py2neo within the virtual environment.
 From this point on, when using any of the deep-modeling tools, please activate the virtual environment before running the script.
 If you do not do that, python will not use our version, but instead the system one.

+# Further dependencies

+One additionally needs `libssh2-1-dev` to be installed.
+Also `~/.ssh` has to be existent.